AndyLavr/htc_kernel_oxp/README.md

 Many thanks XtheOne and to all the great devs of various parts and modules that made this possible.

 ```

+A great app to test the charging current is [Ampere](https://play.google.com/store/apps/details?id=com.gombosdev.ampere "Measure the charging and discharging current of your battery"), get it
+on the play store HERE and set interface to 4 (/sys/class/power_supply/battery/batt_current_now).

 Copyright (C) 2015  Andrei Lavreniyuk